parenting-elderly-ftr-1024x640.jpg

 One time blood draw to cover TB screening will be arranged at a KP facility once the volunteer enrolls in the KP Employee Health system.

-Call the Volunteer Program at 503-499-5168 for more information.
+Call the Kaiser Hospice NW Volunteer Program at 971-401-3095 for more information.

-Contact us at hospicevolunteernw@kp.org for the most up-to-date training schedule.
+Contact us at hospicevolunteernw@kp.org for questions.

 What Volunteers Are Saying